lumina-desktop/lumina-docs/lumina.rst

 * **Lumina Desktop Information:** click the "?" icon to determine the installed version of Lumina.

 * **System Volume:** use your mouse to move the volume control slider to change the system audio volume from 0% to 100%.
-If the operating system provides a mixer utility, click the speaker icon to launch that mixer utility for advanced control of the audio system.
+Click the sound icon on the left to mute or unmute the speaker.
+If the operating system provides a mixer utility, click the speaker icon on the right to launch that mixer utility for advanced control of the audio system.

 * **Screen Brightness:** use your mouse to move the brightness control slider from 10% to 100%.